 - When mixed with dish soap, it can create a mustard gas – a deadly gas that was used as a weapon during World War 2!

 As moms, we not only have to worry about our own health, but also the health of our littles.
-The products that we use in our home must be safe for everyone.
+The products that we use in our home must be safe for everyone even in a home refurbishment.
 Now that we are all sufficiently scared by the dangers of bleach (…sorry about that…), rest assured that there are easy, green alternatives to get your house sparkling clean!

 5 Eco-Friendly, Green Cleaning Tips